Mira Trailović: Legacy

 From modern perspective, it is hard to imagine how much of a courage and personal vision was needed at the time to modernize the theatre against the major opposition from the ideological, cultural and artistic establishments.
 As a director and manager, Trailović often appeared as a Don Quixote tilting at windmills, fighting against the "narrow minds", with the constant idea of "bringing the world to Belgrade and showing Belgrade to the world".

 Through Atelje 212 and BITEF, she marked the beginning of a new era in Serbian theatre.
 On one side, she deprovincialized the theatrical scene in Belgrade and Serbia by allowing the audience inspection into the world theatre's current events.
 On the other, she toured the parts of the world where Serbian language was basically never heard before.
-What bewildered the theatrologists is that Trailović was personally quite traditional and old fashioned, and yet she was the key figure in modernization of the theatre – ranging from the theatre of the absurd and docudrama to rock opera and postmodernism – which they explained with her globe-trotting and cosmopolitan spirit.
+What theatrologists found bewildering was that Trailović was seen as quite traditional and old fashioned, and yet she was an important figure in modernization of theatre – ranging from the theatre of the absurd and docudrama to rock opera and postmodernism – which they explained.

 BITEF remains one of the major European festivals.
 Founded in the mid of the Cold War, it was a unique place where theatres from the West and East could meet.
 The great stage in modern Atelje 212 is named after her, the Mira Trailović stage, and BITEF's main award is named the Grand Prix "Mira Trailović".

 She bequeathed her inheritance to the Museum of the theatrical art in Belgrade.
 With that data, but also with the interviews with many of her collaborators and his own interviews with her, theatrical and literary critic Feliks Pašić (1939–2010) published a book Gospođa iz velikog sveta – prilozi za biografiju Mire Trailović (A lady of the big world – contributions to the Mira Trailović's biography).

 One day after her death, Danilo Kiš wrote her an epitaph, titled Upon hearing the news of death of Mrs. M.T.: